Change someone's life trajectory.

 The COVID-19 pandemic has left many young people feeling alone and disconnected.
 Many are struggling to finish school and find jobs.

 Mentoring programs across Canada are connecting mentors and young people virtually through e-mentoring programs.
-Where it’s safe to do so, in-person programs are also starting to re-open.
+In-person programs are also starting to re-open.

-Ready to make a difference?
-Click here to explore available e-mentoring and in-person opportunities in your community.
+Mentor Connector lets you explore all the available e-mentoring and in-person opportunities in your community.

 Not sure that you have what it takes to be a mentor?

-Mentoring doesn’t take any special skills.
-All you need is an open mind and an interest in making a difference in the life of a young person between the ages of 6 to 25+.
+You don't need any special skills to become a mentor.
+All you need is an open mind and an interest in making a difference in the life of a young person between the ages of 6 and 30.

 Worried about the time commitment?
-Whether you want to volunteer once a week or once a month, there are mentoring opportunities that fit your schedule.
-Click here to find an opportunity that works for you.
+Whether you want to volunteer once a week or once a month, you can find mentorship opportunities that fit your schedule.

 Mentoring changes lives.